Updated: Jul 15

 As most of us will be dependent on a regular retirement income stream, the fear of uncertainty and potentially running out of money can lead to irrational choices.

 To help you identify your spending needs and develop your investment strategy accordingly, separate your expenditure into lists.
 Create one list of your regular living expenses, another list for emergencies, one for savings and another for holidays or luxuries.
 This allows you to see clearly what you are spending your money on and adjust your spending habits accordingly.
 You can also make more considered investment choices.
 For example, the funds for the luxury bucket can be invested in a higher risk/higher growth fund.

-Book in for a quick chat and see how our Retirement Specialists can help create, grow and manage a diverse, risk-appropriate retirement fund.
+Book in for a quick chat and see how our Retirement Planning Specialists can help create, grow and manage a diverse, risk-appropriate retirement fund.